Padelvi/dotfiles/README.md

 ## Configs

-This is my repo for my vimium-c, zsh(oh-my-zsh) and nvim configs.
+This is my repo for my vimium-c, sway, zsh(oh-my-zsh) and nvim configs.